bdurand/us_geo/README.md

 [![Build Status](https://travis-ci.com/bdurand/us_geo.svg?branch=master)](https://travis-ci.com/bdurand/us_geo)
 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)

 This gem provides a variety of U.S. geographic data ActiveRecord models.
 It is designed to provide a normalized way to access the data from a relational database.
 This is by no means a complete set of data.

-The primary purpose it was built is to provide a way to match most ZIP codes to higher level geographic entities.
+The primary purpose it was built for is to provide a way to match ZIP codes to higher level geographic entities.

+You can use this gem in conjunction with non-Ruby projects if you just want to use the data.
+The core data is provided as [CSV files](./data/2020_dist/) which you can import yourself, or you can use the gem to import them for you.

 ## Entities